berkyalkn/AI-travel-agent/README.md

 ### Backend Workflow

 1.  **Planner Agent:** Parses the user's natural language request into a structured `TripRequest` object containing all key constraints (destination, dates, budget, etc.).
-2. **Parallel Data Gathering (Flight & Hotel Agents):** These agents run concurrently.
-They query live APIs for all possible flight and hotel options and use an LLM to make an initial selection based on a balance of cost and quality.
+2. **Parallel Initial Data Gathering (Flight, Hotel & Event Agents):** The system simultaneously initiates three independent searches for flights, hotels, and live events, significantly speeding up the data collection phase.
-3. **Parallel Information Gathering (Activities & Events):** After the initial selections, two agents work concurrently:
+3. **Data Aggregator:** Acts as a synchronization barrier, waiting for all three parallel searches (flight, hotel, and event) to complete before proceeding.
-    - **Activity Extraction Agent:** Scans the web with Tavily to find relevant points of interest based on user's interests.
+4. **Sequential Enrichment Pipeline:** To ensure data integrity and prevent race conditions, the following steps are performed in a strict sequence:

-    - **Event Agent:** Queries the Ticketmaster API to find live events like concerts and shows for the travel dates.
+    + **Activity Extraction Agent:** Scans the web with Tavily to find relevant points of interest based on the user's interests.

-4. **Geocoding Agent:** After activities are extracted, this agent takes the list of locations and uses a geocoding tool (`geopy`) to find the precise latitude and longitude for each activity.
+    + **Geocoding Agent:** Takes the extracted activities and enriches them with precise latitude and longitude coordinates.

-5. **Activity Scheduling Agent:** Takes the geocoded activities and live events and organizes them into a logical, day-by-day `DailyPlan`.
+    + **Activity Scheduling Agent:** Organizes the geocoded activities and events into a logical, day-by-day DailyPlan.
-6. **Evaluator Agent:** The quality control gate.
-This agent analyzes the complete drafted plan (flight, hotel, costs) against user constraints and the available alternatives.
-It performs a strategic, value-based analysis to decide if the plan is optimal.
+5. **Evaluator Agent:** The quality control gate.
+This agent analyzes the complete drafted plan against user constraints and available alternatives, performing a strategic, value-based analysis to decide if the plan is optimal.
-7. **Multi-Path Self-Correction Loop:** Based on the Evaluator's strategic decision, the graph uses a conditional edge to either approve the plan or trigger a self-correction loop.
-The loop can intelligently route the process back to the hotel_agent to find a cheaper hotel or back to the flight_agent to find a cheaper flight, depending on where the best potential saving lies.
+6. **Efficient Self-Correction Loop:** Based on the Evaluator's decision, a conditional edge either approves the plan or triggers a targeted refinement loop directly back to the hotel_agent or flight_agent.
-8. **Map Generator Node:** As the final step after the text report is created, this node takes the geocoded itinerary and generates an interactive `folium` map, displaying it in the Markdown file.
+7. **Map Generator Node:** Once the plan is approved, this node generates an interactive folium map from the final geocoded itinerary.
 9.  **Report Formatter:** Once the plan is approved, this final node creates the user-friendly .md and styled .html report files.
 8. **FastAPI Endpoint:** The endpoint returns the final report as a JSON response to the React client.